mantidproject/documents/Design/SANS/SANS_V2.md

 A parallel development of SANS would in many ways be easier at the beginning since we would have less work regarding the decoupling.
 But later stages of the development would be slightly harder, since we would like to reuse old code which most likely contains coupling.
 This means that we cannot avoid the decoupling effort.

-1. State Object and decoupling:
+1. State Object and workflow handler:
    * Define adequate data structure for the state object (1w)
    * Define a workflow algorithm which handles the entire reduction (2-3w)
    * Define interfaces for GUI and reduction steps (now workflow algorithms) (1-2w)